puganinithepug/Morgan-Stanley-Athena-Paths/README.md

 ## Shield of Athena

 This repository contains the frontend (React + TailwindCSS) and the backend (FastAPI) for the Athena Paths project.
 The backend uses CSV files as its data source.
+There is also an added wrapping layer of IaC, see

 ---